aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 We refer to the method name and arguments collectively as the **method signature**.

-To call a method, specify the method name followed by parentheses, and inside the parentheses, enclose the values represented by the arguments in the method declaration.
+To call a method, specify the method name followed by parentheses and, inside the parentheses, enclose the values represented by the arguments in the method declaration.
 If a return value is required, you should assign that return value to a variable or use it in an expression — otherwise, it's lost.

-> Check: How would we call our `setAddress` method above?
+> **Knowledge Check**: How would we call our `setAddress()` method above?

 <details>
 <summary>Possible Solution</summary>